Ded Moroz vs Santa Claus

 1. How old are they?

 – According to various sources Ded Moroz is more than two thousand years old.
 During this period he existed in completely different images.
 At first he was a pagan god Zimnik: old man with gray hair and a long white beard, bareheaded, in winter white clothes and with an iron mace in his hands.
 He was originally evil and cruel pagan deity, the Grand Old Man of the North, the lord of the icy cold and blizzards.

-If Santa Claus is more like a gnome, then Ded Moroz is the giant hero with a very long beard, white and fluffy as snow.
+If Santa Claus is more like a gnome, then Ded Moroz is the giant hero with a very long, white and fluffy as snow, beard.

-Moroz wears a very warm hat (with no brushes!), a long thick fur coat, huge three-fingered gloves and valenki.
-He never wears belts and has posokh (magical stick) and bag with gifts (many children believe that it is bottomless).
+Moroz wears a very warm hat (with no brushes!), a long thick fur coat, huge mittens and valenki.
+He never wears belts and has a posokh (magical stick) and bag with gifts (many children believe that it is bottomless).

 4. Giving Presents

-Socks over the fireplace are only for Santa.
-He climbs down the chimney and puts the gift in a little sock.
-Russian Ded doesn’t limit the size of the gift and brings gifts for a reason: before presenting a gift he often asks to perform something for him: recite a poem, sing a song, to dance.
+Stockings on a fireplace mantel are only for Santa.
+He climbs down the chimney and puts the gift into a little stoking.
+Russian Ded doesn’t limit the size of the gift and brings gifts for a reason.
+Before presenting a gift he often asks to perform something for him: recite a poem, sing a song, dance.
 It’s not because of greed – he just likes to have fun.
 He is quite strict but fair.